What Are Personal Loan Prepayment Penalties?

 Check payment fee

-Some personal loan lenders charge a fee every time you pay by check.
-Presumably, the lender uses this for payment processing.
+Some personal loan lenders charge a fee every time you pay by check to cover payment processing costs.

 Returned payment fee